Sign o' the Times: Reappraisal and legacy

 Writing in The Brooklyn Rail, Grimstad said that Sign o' the Times is "to be included with other double sets that actually cohere (the White Album, The Basement Tapes, Something/Anything?).
 Proves there is no limit to what [Prince] can do."
 In a BBC Music review, Daryl Easlea also compared the record to the Beatles' best work, saying "Although Sign ‘O’ The Times didn't rival his commercial sales peak of Purple Rain, it is his White Album".
 He also regarded Prince's Sign o' the Times era as one of the greatest eras in popular music: "This, and the supporting concert film Sign o' the Times] remain one of the most scintillating documents of an artist at the summit of their powers... when you listen again to Sign 'O' The Times, you realise why Prince was routinely labelled a genius in the late 80s."
-Keith Harris of Blender called Sign o' the Times a "masterpiece" and comments that "never has [Prince's] curiosity about women strayed into so many unpredictable corners", while Slant Magazines Eric Henderson deemed it a "double-disc blowout of sweat, funk, and raw, concentrated talent".
+Keith Harris of Blender called Sign o' the Times a "masterpiece" and commented that "never has [Prince's] curiosity about women strayed into so many unpredictable corners", while Slant Magazines Eric Henderson deemed it a "double-disc blowout of sweat, funk, and raw, concentrated talent".

 Sign o' the Times has appeared on publications' lists and polls of the greatest albums.
 In 1989, Time Out magazine ranked Sign o' the Times as the greatest album of all time.
-The album was ranked number 16 on the New Musical Express list of the All Time Top 100 Albums, 3rd in Hot Press magazine's list of the 100 Best Albums of All Time, and number 35 on VH1's 100 Greatest Albums.
+The album was ranked number 16 on the New Musical Express list of the All Time Top 100 Albums, third in Hot Press magazine's list of the 100 Best Albums of All Time, and number 35 on VH1's 100 Greatest Albums.
 The album was also placed 8th on Nieuwe Revus Top 100 Albums of All Time.
 The Times listed Sign o' the Times as the 29th greatest album of all time.
 It was voted number 19 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2003, the album was ranked number 93 on Rolling Stones list of The 500 Greatest Albums of All Time, maintaining the rank in the 2012 revision and moving up to number 45 in the 2020 reboot of the list.
 In 2006, Q magazine placed the album at number 12 in its list of "40 Best Albums of the '80s".
 In 2012, Slant Magazine listed the album at number 11 on its list of "Best Albums of the 1980s", calling it "Prince's most varied album and his most self-consciously auteurish".
 The album ranked number 51 among the Apple Music 100 Best Albums in 2024.
 The same year, Paste magazine ranked Sign 'o' the Times number 4 on its list of the greatest albums of all-time.
 In 2017, Sign o' the Times was inducted into the Grammy Hall of Fame.
-In 2020, Kirk Johnson queried Prince’s fans via social media which song could be re-recorded by his former band members, and "The Cross" was selected.
+In 2020, Kirk Johnson asked Prince’s fans via social media which song should be re-recorded by his former band members, and "The Cross" was selected.